ColinKCurtis/resume/README.md

 developed a software application, Adaptive Learning Analysis for Images (ALAI), to automate the calculation of surface roughness (texture) parameters for images of 'any' size.
-The mathematical principles underlying this work were developed by Dr. Jacqueline Krim, et al. ALAI was produced in MATLAB. </p>
+The mathematical principles underlying this work were developed by Dr. Jacqueline Krim, et al. MATLAB, well-suited to large-matrix and statistical operations, was the language used to develop ALAI. </p>

 <p>Currently, my strongest programming language is Python 3.
 My experiences at
 Renaissance Computing Institute (RENCI) have given me the ability to produce robust, clean, and modular code for use in the bioinformatics space and beyond.
-A multi-disciplinary environment, my time at RENCI has required me to quickly adapt in order to deliver our Data Science teams detail-oriented services and code.</p>
+My time at RENCI, a highly multi-disciplinary environment, has required me to rapidly learn and adapt in order to deliver detail-oriented services and code to our Data Science teams.</p>